-Microwave Maple Pecan Vegan Bread Pudding, super easy, quick, and fully vegan.
-Can be made in advance but I prefer to make it and serve.
+Microwave Maple Pecan Vegan Bread Pudding, is super easy, quick, and fully vegan.
+Can be made in advance but I prefer to make it and serve it.

 - 2 teaspoons vanilla extract

 - 2 teaspoons ground cinnamon

 - 1/4 cup Earth Balance buttery spread, vegan butter

 - 5 cups (2-inch pieces) of day-old bread* This worked out to 14 slices of medium-thick bread sliced into quarters.

 - Preheat the oven to 350°F / 180°C and lightly oil a 9 x 12” baking dish.